Supporting someone with mouth care can definitely have its challenges.

 Know how the person likes to be supported

-Where daily mouth care takes place and how it is done may be important factors to encourage participation.
+Understanding where daily mouth care takes place and how it is done can encourage participation.
 A person’s oral health care plan should tell you a lot about this.

 Don’t be afraid to ask for more information – ask the person, other supports, family members; anyone who knows the person well.